tunroam/paper/intersection_report_spec/330radius.md

 for the authentication server.
-If a supplicant provides an IP address instead of a FQDN, the AP
+If a supplicant provides an IP address instead of a FQDN, the AP MUST use this IP address for both the authentication and VPN server.
-MUST
-use this IP address for both.

 The request proxied to
 the external server